Brain Tumor Survivor Stories

 Brain Tumor Survivor: Beth R.

-I have numerous side-effects that resulted from all my treatments.
-My entire left side is not what it used to be.
-I used to be a gymnast, a dancer, and now I lack sensation in the palm of my hand, my fine motor skills have diminished, my balance is bad, and I have extreme difficulty using my left arm.
-Finally, I was adjusting to what became my life three years after my treatment.
-I was back at school and adjusted to my new walk.
-I was done being fearful of walking down the staircase or worrying that kids would unintentionally push me down during the four minute classroom changes.
-I was in high school and began making new friends.
+Spacer The numerous side-effects resulting from all of my treatments compile an alarming list.
+As a child, I was a gymnast and a dancer.
+But those joyful days of cartwheels, backbends, and jazz dancing are a memory of my former self.
+After the surgery, I woke up to a left side that was no longer functioning "normally."
+I no longer have sensation in the palm of my left hand, my fine motor skills have diminished, my balance is bad, and I have extreme difficulty using my left arm, hand, fingers, and same with my left leg and foot.
+However, I was adjusting to what became my life -- three years after my treatment.
+I was back at school and adjusting to my new walking style.
+I was done being fearful of falling down the staircase or worrying that kids would unintentionally trample me during the four-minute classroom changes.
+I was in high school and I began making new friends; and I finally started to smile again.

-At sixteen, my mom decided that we should move to a bigger home in the same town.
-This was going to be a new start.
-At least, that's how I thought of it.
-We could focus on positive things, and not only think about my health.
-Not long after we moved in, a new nightmare began.
-I woke up one night in agony.
-I felt like I was being electrocuted on the left side of my face.
-The pain was so bad that I punched my left cheek.
-It didn't help.
-I didn't squish the pain, like I hoped.
-The neuro-oncologist told me that I have nerve damage from the radiation treatment and it's called trigeminal neuralgia.
-When this pain started, in 1990, pain was not studied like it is today and information was not as easy to find.
-The internet was not a staple in one's daily life, like is is now.
-For thirteen years my parents and I traveled the United States searching for a treatment for my pain.
-We went to Philadelphia, California, Massachusetts, etc. I became a guinea pig and was given so many different medications to try.
-Nothing relieved me from the pain and I developed all of these side effects.
+Spacer For 13 years my parents and I traveled the United States searching for a treatment for my pain.
+We went to Philadelphia, California, Massachusetts, among other locations.
+I became a guinea pig and was given so many different medications to try.
+Nothing relieved me from the pain and I developed even more side effects.
 I started twitching, trembling, seeing double, and I was in physical and emotional agony.
-My mom took me to the emergency room at least once a week.
-At the hospital we waited for hours before I was seen.
+I also had two procedures to sever the nerve and they not only didn't work, but my cornea was damaged and I almost was permanently blind.
+My mom took me to the emergency room at least once a week for the pain.
+We waited for hours before I was seen at the hospital.
 Not one member of the staff understood my pain and I was treated like a drug addict.
 No one cared that I was desperate and devastated at how my life was.
 No one understood how emotionally paralyzed I was.
 I was afraid to move in fear that the pain would return.
 I could barely breath.
-I was so scared.
+I was just terrified.
 I am so grateful to my mom because she was always there.
 She was there in the very beginning, offering to shave her head when I was losing my hair, trying to make the summer that I had my radiation treatment similar to a vacation, and taking me to the emergency room at three in the morning and then working full-time, too.
 She gave me the perfect hug and always allowed me to feel my mental pain.
 She is such a strong woman and I admire her and love her so much.

-Finally, in 2002, I met a pain doctor who not only treats my pain, but he treats me with respect.
-My pain is finally under control and I'm able to breathe a sigh of relief.
-I can enjoy life again.
-I can relax, think clearly, and start thinking to my future.
+Spacer Finally, in 2002, I met a doctor who not only treats my pain, but he treats me with respect.
+My pain was finally under control after living in chronic pain through the end of high school, all of college, and for my first couple jobs after graduation.
+I was able to breathe a sigh of relief.
+I started enjoy life again.
+I could relax, think clearly, and at 28 years old was finally able to think about my life and future.

 Questions?